‘Facts of Our Founding’: A Look Back at the 1776 Commission Report

 However, the report notes, “the facts of our founding are not partisan.
 They are a matter of history. … Properly understood, these facts address the concerns and aspirations of Americans of all social classes, income levels, races and religions, regions and walks of life.”

-When the 13 Colonies rose up in rebellion against the British crown, they did not intend to simply end that particular tyranny, but did so on the understanding that men are created equal and that they have natural rights.
+When the 13 Colonies rose up in rebellion against the British crown, they did not intend to simply end that particular tyranny, but did so to advance the understanding that men are created equal and that they have natural rights.

 “It does not mean that all human beings are equal in wisdom, courage, or any of the other virtues and talents that God and nature distribute unevenly among the human race,” the 1776 Commission clarifies.
 “It means rather that human beings are equal in the sense that they are not by nature divided into castes, with natural rulers and ruled.”